seasketch/geoprocessing/website/docs/api/geoprocessing/functions/toSketchArray.md

 function toSketchArray<G>(input): Sketch<G>[]
 ```

-Helper to convert a Sketch or SketchCollection to a Sketch array, maintaining geometry type
+Converts a Sketch or SketchCollection to a Sketch array, maintaining geometry type
+Useful for putting in a consistent form that can be iterated over

 ## Type Parameters